Dominik7131/Conceptual-Modeling-LLM-Assistant/LLM-assistant-api.md

 #### JSON object describing the conceptual model:

-{"entities": ["entity_name": ..., "attributes": ["attribute_name": ...], "associations": ["association_name": ..., "source_entity": ..., "target_entity": ..., "cardinality": ..., "attributes": ["attribute_name": ..., ]]]}
+{"entities": ["entity_name": ..., "attributes": ["attribute_name": ...], "relationships": ["relationship_name": ..., "source_entity": ..., "target_entity": ..., "cardinality": ..., "attributes": ["attribute_name": ..., ]]]}

 ### TODO:
-- for example in the function `suggest_associations` instead of the class name should user provide the whole conceptual model?
+- for example in the function `suggest_relationships` instead of the class name should user provide the whole conceptual model?
 - how to represent ISA-hierarchy in JSON format?
-- can user provide some additional instruction for the LLM-assistant?
+- can user provide some additional instruction for the `LLM_assistant`?